 - Download the latest xCAT for AIX tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the xCAT tar file.
-For example, gunzip core-aix-2.3.tar.gz tar -xvf core-aix-2.3.tar - Run the instxcat script (contained in the tar file) to install the xCAT software.
-(For xCAT 2.3.2 and above, the instxcat script and all the RPMs are located in the xcat-core subdirectory.) - Make sure you update your NIM lpp_source_and installp_bundle resources!
+For example, gunzip core-aix-2.3.tar.gz tar -xvf core-aix-2.3.tar

+- Run the instxcat script (contained in the tar file) to install the xCAT software.
+(The instxcat script and all the RPMs are located in the xcat-core subdirectory.) - Make sure you update your NIM lpp_source and installp_bundle resources!
 Copy the new xCAT RPMs to your lpp_source directories.
 Also make sure the NIM installp_bundle resources are updated with any changes that were included in the new installp_bundle files shipped with xCAT.
 (They are either in the new tarball or installed in /opt/xcat/share/ xcat/installp_bundles)